Where are they now? Marca’s ‘best European Under-18 XI’ from 2016

 “Their youth team manager came here to the office, to discuss it with his father.
 We even went to Milan to sign a pre-contract agreement with them.”

-After an acrimonious exit from San Siro, he joined PSG at the start of this season on a free transfer – one of the raft superstars the French side have recruited in their (not particularly successful) quest for Champions League glory.
+After an acrimonious exit from San Siro, he joined PSG last summer on a free transfer – one of the raft superstars the French side have recruited in their (not particularly successful) quest for Champions League glory.

 RB: Cristian Manea